PX4/PX4-user_guide/en/flight_controller/cuav_v5_nano.md

 The *Neo v2.0 GPS* that is recommended for use with *CUAV V5+* and *CUAV V5 nano* is not fully compatible with other Pixhawk flight controllers (specifically, the buzzer part is not compatible and there may be issues with the safety switch).

-UAVCAN GPS is ideal for avoiding this compatibility.
+The UAVCAN [NEO V2 PRO GNSS receiver](http://doc.cuav.net/gps/neo-v2-pro/en/#enable) can also be used, and is compatible with other flight controllers.

 #### Using JTAG for hardware debugging {#compatibility_jtag}